 Using derivatives to blunt the impact of a hawkish Fed

 The Federal Reserve is clearly in tightening mode.
-Over the past year, the Fed has increased rates by over 75 basis points, leading to sharp increases in not only LIBOR but also Treasury yields.
-Three-month LIBOR has increased from 1.30 to 2.35, and the ten-year Treasury recently crossed over 3% for the first time since the end of 2013.
-We’ve seen this type of hiking cycle before, most recently in 2005, and even then many companies were caught out with higher interest expense due to the prolonged tightening cycle.
+Over the past year, the Fed has increased rates by 100 basis points, leading to sharp increases in not only LIBOR but also Treasury yields.
+Three-month LIBOR has increased from 1.30 to 2.40, and the ten-year Treasury recently crossed 3.2%, a level not seen in nearly seven years.
+We’ve seen this type of hiking cycle before, most recently in 2005, and even then many companies were negatively impacted with higher interest expense due to the prolonged tightening cycle.
 Today, many companies are turning to two main tools to address the impact of rising rates on their business: terming out debt with fixed rate bonds, and/or using derivatives to limit the impact of the rising rate environment.

 Raising fixed rate debt

 Many companies have continued to take advantage of the strong credit environment to raise fixed rate debt.
 Unfortunately, while an appealing strategy for many companies, this may not work for all.
 Issuing debt is a costly exercise, and not all companies can move to an all bond debt capital structure.
 As a result, many companies instead look to derivatives to hedge their floating rate debt and future financing.